-WPCampus 2020 Online is looking for stories, how-tos, hypotheticals, demos, case studies and more for our online conference focused on WordPress in Higher Education.
+WPCampus 2020 Online will host case studies, how-tos, conceptual discussions, best practices, demos, and more for our online conference focused on WordPress in Higher Education.

 Over the years, we’ve continued to experiment with our program and aim to provide a variety of formats:

 - General lecture sessions

 - 45-minute lectures on various topics with 1-2 presenters.

 - 45-minute discussion on a specific topic with a facilitator and a panel of experts.